isobela/playlist-isobela/README.md

 # CPSC 210 Term Project

-## School Calendar

- For my term project I want to create an application to track assignments and to set reminders.
-I want my application to be able to categorize assignments by their corresponding subjects and to be able to sort them by their due dates/times.
-I would also like my application to set reminders for projects due within a week, and to be able to remove assignments and reminders in which their due dates have already passed.
-My application should also be  able to mark assignments as completed and to be able to track reoccurring assignments.
- Overall my application is intended for students as it will be helpful for them to keep track of assignments and schedules.
- And so, this is of interest to me as I am a student, and I'm hoping that I will be able to use this application myself.
+## Music Playlist Creator

+For my term project I will create a music playlist creator intended for users to create and save new playlists.
+Users will be able to add songs to a playlist and retrieve information about individual songs and rank them on scale out of five.
+The music playlist creators will save these rankings for future reference to help users track which songs they like and dislike.
+The music playlist creator is intended for anyone who enjoys music and who may want to keep track of their favourite songs, and easily create and save playlists.
+I chose to create this Music Playlist Creator because I am constantly listening to music and I would love a way to sort and rank the songs im listening too!

 ## User Stories
-- As a user, I want to be able to create a assignment and add it to a list of assignments.
+- As a user, I want to be able to add a song to a playlist
-- As a user, I want to be able to select a subject and see assignments due for that subject only.
+- As a user, I want to be able to view names of all songs in a playlist
-- As a user, I want to be able to reschedule existing assignments.
+- As a user, I want to be able to select a song and see information about that song
-- As a user, I want to be able to mark assignments as completed.
+- As a user, I want to be able to rate a song on a scale of one to five stars